|Christopher Chew hones his edge as Sweeney.|

-This compromised the parody of bourgeois gentility that Sondheim & Co. (working from a text by playwright Christopher Hampton) had embedded in the script, it's true.
-(And in some ways it made Mrs. Lovett far more horrible than Sweeney.)
-But it actually enhanced the action's ghoulish atmosphere, which the physical production further emphasized: Janie E. Howland's set was literally a grindhouse, and blood sprayed like geysers from Sweeney's handiwork; for the first time, this grisly fable indeed seemed "a thriller" (as its initial marketing had promised), rather than a burlesque of one.
+This somewhat compromised the parody of bourgeois gentility that Sondheim & Co. (working from a text by playwright Christopher Hampton) had embedded in the script.
+(And in some ways it made Mrs. Lovett more horrible than Sweeney.)
+But it actually enhanced the action's ghoulish atmosphere, which the physical production only emphasized: Janie E. Howland's set was literally a grindhouse, and blood sprayed like geysers from Sweeney's handiwork; for the first time, this grisly fable indeed seemed "a thriller" (as its initial marketing had promised), rather than a burlesque of one.

-And at any rate, when a production is sung with the power of this one, I'm willing to forgive it anything.
-Broome seemed to struggle at first, but warmed up as things progressed; meanwhile Chew (an apt name, that, for this show!) reached a remarkable intensity as the chance of real revenge all but glittered before the baleful Sweeney.
+And at any rate, when a production is sung with this much power, I'm willing to forgive it anything.
+Broome seemed to struggle at first, but warmed up as things progressed; meanwhile Chew (an apt name, that, for this show!) reached a remarkable intensity as the chance of real revenge all but glittered before his baleful Sweeney.

 But both leads were often upstaged by a startlingly talented and committed supporting cast.
 To be honest, there wasn't a weak link in this crew - everyone seemed utterly at ease with the score's unique mix of patter songs (drawn in equal parts from Edgar Allan Poe and Gilbert & Sullivan) and sudden flights into the melodic stratosphere.